Frank Haith

-Frank James Haith Jr. (born November 3, 1965) is an American men's basketball coach, currently serving as an assistant coach for the University of Memphis.
+Frank James Haith Jr. (born November 3, 1965) is an American men's basketball coach, currently serving as an assistant coach at Texas A&M University.
 He previously served as head coach of the Tulsa Golden Hurricane from 2014 to 2022, and prior to that he served as the head coach at the University of Miami and the University of Missouri, leaving both programs in the midst of NCAA investigations.

 Early life

-Frank Haith was born in Queens, New York to Frank Haith, Sr. and Dolores Haith.
+Frank Haith was born in Queens, New York City to Frank Haith, Sr. and Dolores Haith.
 At the age of five, Haith was sent with his older sister to Burlington, North Carolina, where they were raised by their grandmother, Ethel Mae Haith.
 They were joined by their three remaining siblings six years later when their mother died of a heart attack.

 Career

 Early career

-Prior to his job at Miami, Haith had been an assistant coach for 15 years at such programs as Texas, Texas A&M, UNCW, Penn State, Wake Forest, and Elon University.
+Prior to his job at the University of Miami, Haith had been an assistant coach for 15 years at such programs as Texas, Texas A&M, UNCW, Penn State, Wake Forest, and Elon University.
 As an assistant coach he recruited six McDonald's All-Americans, Rodney Rogers in 1990 to Wake Forest, Jerald Brown in 1995 to Texas A&M, Bradley Buckman in 2002 to Texas, and LaMarcus Aldridge, Daniel Gibson, and Michael Williams in 2004 to Texas.

 Miami

 Haith was hired on April 11, 2004 and tasked with leading the Hurricanes into the Atlantic Coast Conference.
 In his first season, Haith took a team that was coming off two straight losing seasons and picked to finish last in the ACC and guided it to the postseason for the first time since 2002.
 As a result, Haith was a finalist for the Naismith National Coach of the Year Award.

 Haith again took Miami to the NIT in 2005, and the Hurricanes won their first two games before bowing out in a loss to the Michigan Wolverines.
 It was just the second time in Miami's basketball history that the Hurricanes had won back-to-back postseason games.

 Haith reached just one NCAA tournament as the head coach at Miami, leading the Hurricanes to a second-round appearance in 2008.
 The next season, Haith's team returned four starters, including sharpshooter Jack McClinton.
 Miami began the season ranked 16th in the USA Today/ESPN pre-season poll, and the media picked it to finish fourth in the ACC.
 However, Miami finished below .500 in conference play and missed the NCAA tournament, instead participating in the NIT.
 The following season, Haith's team finished in last place in the ACC.

 Haith has also led the Hurricanes to success off-the-court.
-Under Haith's tenure, all 8 Miami senior basketball players who have completed their eligibility have earned their degrees.
+Under Haith's tenure, all 8 Miami senior basketball players who completed their eligibility earned their degrees.
 Miami also placed three players on the ACC All-Academic basketball team for the 2004–2005 season, more than any school in the conference.